jjn7702/SECJ1023-PT2/Submission/sec04_23242/Group 10/Proposal/readme.md

 8. Users will get notifications and reminders from the system regarding upcoming events, deadlines and any changes to event details by pressing the button of allow notifications from the system.

 # What is the report/output that will be generated in the system
+1. Event Summary: This report provides an oveerview of all scheduled events within a specified time frame.
+It includes details such as event title, date, time, location, description, list of participants and RSVP status.
+2. Task progress: This report tracks the progress of tasks related to event planning and execution.
+It inclueds information such as title, assignmed team member, deadline, priority level and current status.